sigreer/middy/README.md

 # middy
-GUI-based Linux app for assigning mini inputs to shell commands.
+GUI-based Linux app for assigning midi inputs to shell commands.
 Written in Python using PyQt